National Conservation Zoo

 Programme Coordinator IUCN SSC Asian Wild Cattle Specialist Group • Field Programmes

+She is responsible for the implementation of the Action Indonesia Global Species Management Plans.
+With a background in zoo-based conservation since 2013, she has experience in animal care, population management, and project coordination.
 She is also the EEP Coordinator and Studbook Keeper for Javan banteng and Co-Vice Chair of the EAZA Population Management Advisory Group.

-Areas of interest: Banteng, anoa and babirusa conservation, Indonesian conservation, in and ex-situ conservation breeding projects
+Areas of interest: Banteng, anoa and babirusa conservation, Indonesian conservation, in and ex-situ conservation breeding projects.

 Bridget Johnson